oscarbyte10/codember-22/README.md

-# codember-22 in Deno + TypeScript
+# 🦕 codember-22 in TypeScript
 Repository for challenges of codember.dev 22' of midudev in Deno + TypeScript

 ## ⚙️ Setup